kamccarren/Impressions-as-a-function-of-spend-duration-country/README.md

 ![](https://github.com/kamccarren/Impressions-as-a-function-of-spend-duration-country/blob/master/Impressions%20by%20Spend.png)

 ##### Multi Variable Regression - spend, duration and country
+I again performed the same steps listed above but instead of just spend and impressions, I chose to include days of duration and country to see their respective effects on impressions.

+Immediately after I ran the regression I notices the large p-value of duration (.93).
+As a result, it was clear to me that duration would have no statistically significant impact on imppressions, so I elected to again run a multi variable regression to look only at spend and country in relation to impressions.

 ##### Multi Variable Regression - spend and country only

 #### Not a Linear Regression - but still interesting insight

+I was really interested in which countries have the most political ads and no surprise, the US had significantly more impressions than any other company (approximately 15x the next closest country)

 ![](https://github.com/kamccarren/Impressions-as-a-function-of-spend-duration-country/blob/master/Total%20Impressions%20by%20Country.png)